 Locations Used in Eyes Turned Skywards

 Most of the locations used in 'Eyes Turned Skywards' are real places.
-Many of them are pictured below, with in most cases links to further information.
+Many of them are pictured below with, in most cases, links to further information.
 One location, Sarclet Castle, had to be invented because it didn't exist in the right place, though it draws on real places for inspiration.
 Again, pictures and links are given below.
 This page concludes with pictures of the two types of aircraft that feature most prominently in the book.

 The crash of the Short Sunderland flying boat that killed the Duke of Kent and thirteen other men took place at Eagle's Rock, inland from Dunbeath in Caithness.
 Today there are two memorials on the site.
 This is the largest of them.
 You can find out more about Eagle's Rock here.